Accept credit cards on your website with FREE setup from Charge.com!

 </html>

 These are the standard start and end tags on any page.
-Note that when I say 'standard', that means 'you must put it there'.
-This pair are called container tags because they will have other elements contained inside them.
+Note that when I say “standard”, that means “you must put it there”.
+HTML elements can contain text and other HTML elements inside them, and these two tags will contain the rest of the HTML that makes your page.

 Now we'll add in the rest of the structure.
 Modify your page to this: